shamvoke/shamvoke/README.md

 🌐 Contributing to open-source projects and collaborating with like-minded developers to make a positive impact on the tech community.

-🚀 Lead Designer at [Webmeka](https://www.webmeka.com/)   - A Digital Creative Agency Based In Nairobi Kenya.
+🚀 Lead Designer at [Webmeka](https://www.webmeka.com/)   - A Digital Creative Agency.

 ## Let's Connect! 🌍